A message from your Board:

 Section 6.
 Authority and Duties of the President

-The President shall be the Corporation’s Chief Executive Officer.
-The President shall provide leadership and overall direction and administration of the corporation, and shall approve and forward for confirmation to the Board of Directors objectives, a plan of organization structure, and the policies developed and recommended by operational departments, if any.
+The President shall be the Association’s Chief Executive Officer.
+The President shall provide leadership and overall direction and administration of the Association, and shall approve and forward for confirmation to the Board of Directors objectives, a plan of organization structure, and the policies developed and recommended by operational departments, if any.
 S/he shall interpret and apply the approved policies of the Board of Directors within which the various activities of the Corporation are performed, and shall guide and develop long-range planning and evaluation activities in terms of the objectives.

 The President is the deputy of the Board of Directors and acts for it in an executive capacity.
-S/he may take any reasonable action necessary to carry out the duties and responsibilities assigned, always, however, in accordance with established Corporation policies and consistent with sound business judgment, and within the specific limitations that may be imposed upon his/her authority from time to time by the Board of Directors.
+S/he may take any reasonable action necessary to carry out the duties and responsibilities assigned, always, however, in accordance with established Association policies and consistent with sound business judgment, and within the specific limitations that may be imposed upon his/her authority from time to time by the Board of Directors.

 Article 6.
 Committees